gardener/sow/README.md

 [gardener](https://github.com/gardener/gardener) on
 a kubernetes cluster.

-### The Filesystem Structure
+## The Filesystem Structure

 ```
-├── acre.yaml                  # config of the concreate installation instance
+├── acre.yaml                  # config of the concrete installation instance
 ├── crop                       # the installation source for the landscape
 │   ├── acre.yaml
 │   ├── components             # components of the root installation source